 Earth Care Week was launched in 2013 by teachers gathered at the International Vipassana Teachers meeting at Spirit Rock.
 In proposing the annual observance, the teachers were responding to a request for teachings on climate change signed by more than 2,000 practitioners, including many members of the One Earth Sangha community.
 Following the meeting, the Dharma Teachers International Collaborative on Climate Change was formed and issued a statement on climate change that has been endorsed by nearly 500 Dharma teachers and more than 1,300 sangha members worldwide (and is still collecting signatures).

 For the first Earth Care Week, local sanghas across the US, Canada, and the UK came up with a variety of creative ways to observe the occasion—Dharma talks, day-longs, film screenings, children’s programming, nature walks, sustainability projects, peaceful demonstrations, and direct care for natural environments.
 We hope you will gather fellow practitioners and/or support your teachers in bringing this important aspect of Dharma to your community this October.
-For ideas, check out these resources shared on One Earth Sangha:

 In addition, on the first day of this year’s Earth Care Week—Sunday, October 5—the first of a series of online conversations on “Mindfulness and Climate Action” will be offered on the web, free to all.
 Over five weeks, October 5–November 2, Tara Brach, Jack Kornfield, Ruth King, David Loy, Bhikkhu Bodhi, and many other wonderful Dharma teachers will lead online conversations exploring the impact of climate change, its underlying causes, and the ways Dharma practice can inform our personal and collective response.
 Our hope is that local sanghas will view the course as a rich practice opportunity, inviting practitioners to participate in the online conversations and then come together for group meditation, discussion, Dharma talks, and earth-care projects.